SuadeLabs/fire/documentation/README.md

 ---
 layout:		readme
-title:		"README"
+title:		"Introduction"
 ---

 # General Information
 This is an introduction for people new to JSON, if you are already familiar with JSON schemas already, move along now, nothing to see here.

 ### Headers
-Please make sure all property markdown files start with the following header:
+Please make sure all property markdown files in documentation/properties/ folder start with the following header:

 ```markdown
 ---